Talk to us

 • Lastly, a sophisticated data transmission network is necessary to support a high volume of concurrency and cross-border communications with global coverage.

 A commercial RTC platform can save you from the constraints above, given its server-centric architecture and robust data transmission network.
-With clusters of servers taking care of heavy computations and transmissions such as nearby network access, intelligent routing, transcoding, transmuxing, and stream mixing, a commercial RTC system doesn’t have a limitation on scaling up.
+With clusters of servers taking care of heavy computations and transmissions such as nearby network access, intelligent routing, transcoding, transmuting, and stream mixing, a commercial RTC system doesn’t have a limitation on scaling up.
 Meanwhile, to guarantee the user experience in cross-border communications, a commercial RTC platform typically has many servers deployed worldwide.

 ZEGOCLOUD has deployed more than 500 BGP servers around the globe.
 It has joined all these infrastructure components with its sophisticated transmission and routing algorithms to form a global data network called Massive Serial Data Network (MSDN), which allows you to scale up your user base without constraints and accelerate voice & video data transmission to reach an ultra-low latency.